-The spring was back, bringing warmth and promise along with it.
-For the first time in a long time, Dane Wolfe—or Danny as she was called more often than not now—found that she could feel that vibe.
-For the first time, she could understand why people enjoyed the spring.
-It was simply delightful.
-The renewed energy, as if new breath was breathed into everything.
+The spring brought warmth and promise along with it.
+For the first time in a long time, Dane found she could feel that vibe, coursing through her with all of the bliss that music contained.
+For the first time she could understand why people enjoyed the spring.
 There was a sparkle and shine to the whole world as if everything was touched by a fond, loving hand.
 Love surged through everything and floated from all things.
 She could even feel that sparkle flow through her and there was no question to her why that was.

-She could hardly believe that it had been a year since she first met Nicole Cardell.
-Her life had changed so much since then and she would not change anything about it.
-No, she would not even change her ill-fated decision to leave Nicole a few months ago, despite all of the pain it caused.
+She could hardly believe it had been a year since she first met Nicole Cardell.
+Her life had changed so much since then, but she wouldn't change anything about it.
+She wouldn't even change her ill-fated decision to leave Nicole several months ago, despite all of the pain it caused.
 That decision taught her and Nicole just how much they meant to each other.
 It made them stronger, individually and as a couple.
 And, now, spring brought them more enthusiasm and energy.

-Today they had decided that they would use that vigor and take a step forward as a couple: Nicole was going to introduce Danny to her mother's side of her family.
-Dane was nervous, mostly because Nicole's mother, Kate, still detested her.
-She imagined that the rest of Kate's family would be the same.
-After all, they had raised Kate, so she had to get her personality from somewhere.
+Today they had decided to take a step forward as a couple: Nicole would introduce Dane to her mother's side of her family.
+The very thought made Dane's stomach flip and twist.
+Nicole's mother, Kathleen, still detested her.
+She imagined the rest of Kathleen's family would be the same.
+After all, they had raised Kathleen, so she had to get her personality from somewhere.

-Danny had fled into the den after Nicole had managed to get her out of the living, claiming that she forgot something.
-That was the same excuse she used when she sneaked into the living room.
-Nicole could not imagine what might be in the den that her girlfriend needed.
-Impatient green eyes glanced down at her watch and a foot covered in a stylish golden-rod pump tapped against the floor.
+Dane had fled into the den after Nicole had managed to get her out of the living room, claiming she forgot something.
+She used the same excuse when she snuck into the living room.
+She peered out the door, biting her lip while watching Nicole.
+Nicole's green eyes glanced down at her watch and one of her feet, covered in a stylish golden-rod pump, tapped against the floor.

 "I really forgot something this time!"
 Dane insisted.